 - One, I extrapolate Bangladesh's growth rate from 1990 to 2022 (4.1 ppa) out to 2050 (the solid orange line).
-Extrapolated at 4.1 ppa, GDPPC in 2050 reaches \$24K, which is above the 60th percentile in 2002, roughly the current level of "upper middle income" countries like Costa Rica, Mauritius, or Serbia. - Two, using the levels of extrapolated GDPPC in each year I calculate the State Capability "expected" for that GDPPC from the cross-section quartic relationship of SC and GDPPC shown in Figure 3 above (the dash-dotted pink line).
-This would imply the "expected" GDPPC for Bangladesh at its level of GDPPC of 24K is a State Capability of reach 55.8, which is about at the 60th percentile of State Capability in 2022.
-This is a is a very substantial improvement over Bangladesh's 2022 level of 33.6. - Three, I extrapolate the level of State Capability to 2050 using the growth rate of SC (in points per year) using either (i) its growth rate over all available years 1996-2022 (dashed blue line) or (ii) the last 10 years (small dash green line).
-This the 2050 level of State Capability that would result from change in the pace of State Capability improvement.
-As seen in Figure 7 the trend for Bangladesh is positive but small (either for all years or over the last 10 years) and hence the extrapolated levels of SC are close, 37.3 (last 10 years) and 38.1 (all years) and both are only modestly (1 to 1.5 points on a 1 to 100 scale) above Bangladesh's 2022 value of 33.6.
+Extrapolated at 4.1 ppa, GDPPC in 2050 reaches \$24K, which is above the 60th percentile in 2002, roughly the current level of "upper middle income" countries like Costa Rica, Mauritius, and Serbia. - Two, using the levels of extrapolated GDPPC in each year, I calculate the State Capability "expected" for that GDPPC from the cross-sectional quartic relationship between SC and GDPPC shown in Figure 3 above (the dashed-dotted pink line).
+This would imply that the "expected" GDPPC for Bangladesh at its extrapolated future level of GDPPC of 24K would be State Capability reaching 55.8, which is about at the 60th percentile of State Capability in 2022.
+This is a very substantial improvement over Bangladesh's 2022 level of 33.6. - Three, I extrapolate the level of State Capability to 2050 using the growth rate of SC (in points per year) utilizing either (i) its growth rate over all available years from 1996 to 2022 (dashed blue line) or (ii) the last 10 years (small dashed green line).
+This is the 2050 level of State Capability that would result from change in the pace of

+State Capability improvement.
+As can be seen in Figure 7, the trend for Bangladesh is positive but small (either for all years or over the last 10 years), and hence the extrapolated levels of SC are close, at 37.3 (last 10 years) and 38.1 (all years), and both are only modestly (1 to 1.5 points on a 1 to 100 scale) above Bangladesh's 2022 value of 33.6.

-- Four, I just subtract to calculate the "state capability gap" which is the difference between: (i) the State Capability "expected" at Bangladesh's extrapolated 2050 GDPPC according to the cross-national association and (ii what State Capability would be in 2050 based current trends.
-Using the State Capability growth of the last 10 years this State Capability gap is 15.3 (52.6-37.3).
-This is a pretty substantial difference, between being near the 60th percentile of countries in 2022 (53.6) (near Indonesia's or Thailand's 2022 level) or around the 30th percentile (37.5) (near Pakistan's or Nepal's in 2022). - Five, I 'invert" the cross-section association in Figure 3 between SC and GDPPC and calculate the 2022 level of GDPPC of countries with the level of State Capability that Bangladesh would have in 2050 extrapolated at the "last 10 year" growth.
+- Four, I just subtract to calculate the "state capability gap," which is the difference between (i) the State Capability "expected" at Bangladesh's extrapolated 2050 GDPPC according to the cross-national association and (ii) what State Capability would be in 2050 based on current trends.
+Using the State Capability growth of the last 10 years, this State Capability gap is 15.3 (52.6-37.3).
+This is a pretty substantial difference, between being near the 60th percentile of countries in 2022 (53.6) (near Indonesia's or Thailand's 2022 level) and around the 30th percentile (37.5) (near Pakistan's or Nepal's level in 2022). - Five, I "invert" the cross-sectional association in Figure 3 between SC and GDPPC and calculate the 2022 level of GDPPC of countries with the level of State Capability that Bangladesh would have in 2050 extrapolated at the "last 10 year" growth.
 I calculate the median 2022 GDPPC of the 20 countries centered on Bangladesh's extrapolated State Capability of 37.3.
-This "expected" GDPPC at the extrapolated 2050 level of State Capability is \$5.7K, which is actually poorer than Bangladesh is in 2022 (in Figure 7 20022 the actual GDPPC (orange line) is already higher than "expected" for its SC (pink line)).
-This calculation gives an "output gap" which is the difference between the extrapolated GDPPC and what it would be if it were the expected level for its extrapolated State Capability, which is \$18.3K (24K-5.7K).
+This "expected" GDPPC at the extrapolated 2050 level of State Capability is \$5.7K, which is actually poorer than Bangladesh was in 2022 (in Figure 7 the actual GDPPC (orange line) is already higher than "expected" for its SC (pink line)).
+This calculation gives an "output gap," which is the difference between the extrapolated GDPPC and what it would be if it were the expected level for its extrapolated State Capability, which is \$18.3K (24K-5.7K).

-To return to the metaphor of the title, of a four-lane highway to national development, we might expect, from historical experience, that the progress in the four national development transformations: to high productivity, to a responsive polity, to a capable state, and to a national identity and equal treatment, might maintain some relationship to each other by having compatible growth rates over the medium-term.
+To return to the metaphor of the title, from a four-lane highway to national development, we might expect, from historical experience, that in terms of the progress in the four national development transformations-to high productivity, to a responsive polity, to a capable state, and to a national identity and equal treatment-they might maintain some relationship with each other by having compatible growth rates over the medium term.